nujnay/AndroidInterview/01_Java/01_Collections.md

 4. HashMap不是collections 是map
 5. list，queue，set三个implement
 6. Collection
-   - queue: FIFO, A collection designed for holding elements prior to processing
+   - queue: FIFO,  the head of this queue
    - set: A collection that contains no duplicate elements.
    - deque A linear collection that supports element insertion and removal at both ends
+   - list